-Rule Paragraph Rule Requirement French Laws, Regulations and Practice Our Approach Prior to 1 January 2022 Subsequent Development Since 1 January 2022 (not effective aft ter 31 December 2021) will not normally request the issuer to change its articles to comply with this paragraph where it would be unreasonable to do so.
-Appendix 3, 12 No powers shall be taken to freeze or otherwise impair any of the rights attaching to any share by reason only that the person or persons who are interested directly or indirectly therein have failed to disclose their interests to the issuer. with French law applicable to France Listed Companies, under which when a shareholder fails In a previous case, we acknowledged that it was not legally possible for a France incorporated issuer which was a France Listed Company to adopt this articles provision which would contradict the French law provisions.
+Rule Paragraph Rule Requirement French Laws, Regulations and Practice Our Approach Prior to 1 January 2022 Subsequent Development Since 1 January 2022 (not effective after 31 December 2021) will not normally request the issuer to change its articles to comply with this paragraph where it would be unreasonable to do so.
+Appendix 3, 12 No powers shall be taken to freeze or otherwise impair any of the rights attaching to any share by reason only that the person or persons who are interested directly or indirectly therein have failed to disclose their interests to the issuer.
+This requirement is inconsistent with French law applicable to France Listed Companies, under which when a shareholder fails to comply with applicable statutory shareholding notification requirements, the shares in excess of the relevant threshold are deprived of voting rights for all shareholders' general meetings until the end of a two-year period following the date on which the owner complies with the notification requirements.
+In addition, any shareholder who fails to comply with these requirements may have all or part of its voting rights suspended for up to five years by the French commercial In a previous case, we acknowledged that it was not legally possible for a France incorporated issuer which was a France Listed Company to adopt this articles provision which would contradict the French law provisions.
 We granted a waiver from strict compliance with this requirement.
 (Updated November 2018) Under the JPS, no "automatic waiver" is available to a secondary listing issuer for this item.
 This articles provision was repealed on 1 January 2022.

-Rule Paragraph (not effective aft Rule Requirement French Laws, Regulations and Practice Our Approach Prior to 1 January 2022 Subsequent Development Since 1 January 2022 courts at the request of the chairman of the board of directors, any shareholder or the AMF, and may be subject to criminal fines.
+Rule Paragraph Rule Requirement French Laws, Regulations and Practice Our Approach Prior to 1 January 2022 Subsequent Development Since 1 January 2022 (not effective aft er 31 December 2021) courts at the request of the chairman of the board of directors, any shareholder or the AMF, and may be subject to criminal fines.
 An issuer's constitutional documents may impose additional reporting obligations.
 (Updated November 2018) Appendix 3, 13(1) Where power is taken to cease sending dividend warrants by post, if such warrants have been left uncashed, it will not be exercised until such warrants have been so left uncashed on two consecutive occasions.
-However, such power may be exercised after the first occasion on which such a warrant is returned undelivered. with French law.
+However, such power may be exercised after the first occasion on which such a warrant is returned undelivered.
+This requirement is inconsistent with French law.
 In practice, France incorporated issuers do not send any dividend warrants to its shareholders by post but payment of dividends is centralised through the entity handling the financial services of the issuer's shares (the Principal Share Registrar).
-Under French law, unclaimed dividends related In a previous case, we considered that French law provided an acceptable level of shareholders' protection.
+Under French law, unclaimed dividends related to shares become the property of the French State after five years.
+In a previous case, we considered that French law provided an acceptable level of shareholders' protection.
 A waiver of this articles provision was granted.
 Under the JPS, an eligible secondary listing issuer is entitled to an "automatic waiver" for this item.
 This articles provision was repealed on 1 January 2022.
-Appendix 3, 13(2) Where power is taken to sell the shares of a 1 ▲ · This articles provision was repealed on 1 January 2022.
+Appendix 3, 13(2) Where power is taken to sell the shares of a This requirement is inconsistent with French law, under which a ▲ · This articles provision was repealed on 1 January 2022.